-The 2019 SkaterPlanner™ will be available for delivery in late November/early December.
-It is a fantastic all-in-one resource to get you thinking about a plan for your skating instead of just drifting from day to day and finding you’re not progressing as quickly as you’d like.
+The 2019 SkaterPlanner™ is a fantastic all-in-one resource to get you thinking about a plan for your skating instead of just drifting from day to day and finding you’re not progressing as quickly as you’d like.
 It’s a great place to keep all your skating information together – your goals, competition and test dates and results, monthly training notes, and planning for competitions and tests and your result PDFs.
 There are pages of info, articles about former champion skaters from all over the world and fun pages.
 And it’s also a diary with plenty of space to write in those patch times, lesson changes, off ice schedules, skate camps, competition and test dates, school homework and – most important of all, time out with friends.
 All this, wrapped up in a fabulous A5, spiral bound essential addition to the competitive skater’s kitbag.
 There’s lots of new material in this year’s planner as well as some of your old favourites to keep you on track.
-Choose between two covers – “Fantasy” (the one with the white skates) or “Edge” (the one with the sparks and the black skate), add a clip-in ruler to keep your page if you want to, and hold it all together with an elastic tie.
+Choose between two covers – “Fantasy” (the one with the white skates) or “Edge” (the one with the sparks and the black skate), add a clip-in ruler to keep your page if you want to.
 Keep it in your skate bag and make it the coolest place in the rink!

 “I love my 2016 planner…I use it every time I skate or have a lesson.
 I also used it in preparation for my first ever competition this past Sunday (placed 4th of 8 skaters).
 It really helped me to be able to write down my strategy before and my reflection after the event.
 Please put me in the queue for the 2017 planner…don’t want to miss it!” – Amy Hayashimoto LaReau